 - 1. A Gun (Shooting) Club and/or a Shooting Range shall only be located within the "Rural" designation of this Plan and the "Rural" Zone of the Zoning By-law. - 2.
-An outdoor and/or indoor Gun (Shooting) Club and/or Shooting Range shall be physically separated from any designated "Village Settlement Area", "Rural Settlement Area", "Shoreline Residential Area", "Destination Commercial", Rama Road Corridor Special Development Area, and identified Rural Residential Clusters, by a distance from property line to property line of a minimum of 1,000 metres. - 3.
+An outdoor and/or indoor Gun (Shooting) Club and/or Shooting Range shall be physically separated from any designated "Village Settlement Area", "Rural Settlement Area", "Shoreline Residential Area", "Destination Commercial", Rama Road Corridor Tourism Development Area, and identified Rural Residential Clusters, by a distance from property line to property line of a minimum of 1,000 metres. - 3.
 A Gun (Shooting) Club and/or Shooting Range shall be separated from any Sensitive Land Use by a distance from property line to property line of a minimum of 200 metres. - 4.
-Each approved Gun (Shooting) Club and/or Shooting Range shall be physically separated from another approved Gun (Shooting) Club and/or Shooting Range on another property by a distance from property line to property line of a minimum of 500 metres. - 5.
-A Gun (Shooting) Club and/or Shooting Range shall be located on a single registered property and the facility shall include all outdoor and indoor Shooting Ranges, vehicle parking areas, buildings and structures, berms, landscaping, fences among other related facilities.
+Each approved Gun (Shooting) Club and/or Shooting Range shall be physically separated from another approved Gun (Shooting) Club and/or Shooting Range on another property by a distance from property line to property line of a minimum of 500 metres.

+- 5. A Gun (Shooting) Club and/or Shooting Range shall be located on a single registered property and the facility shall include all outdoor and indoor Shooting Ranges, vehicle parking areas, buildings and structures, berms, landscaping, fences among other related facilities.
 A Shooting Range without a Gun (Shooting) Club may be located on a separate registered property. - 6.
-A proposal for a Gun (Shooting) Club and/or Shooting Range does not require an amendment to this Plan. - 7.
-Each proposal for an outdoor and/or indoor Gun (Shooting) Club and/or Shooting Range shall be subject to the passing of a site-specific amendment to Ramara Zoning By-law 2005.85, as amended, that is in conformity with this Plan. - 8.
-A proposal for a Gun (Shooting) Club and/or Shooting Range shall be subject to the Township of Ramara Site Plan Control Area By-law. - 9.
+Each proposal for an outdoor and/or indoor Gun (Shooting) Club and/or Shooting Range shall be subject to the passing of a site-specific amendment to Ramara Zoning By-law #2005.85, as amended, that is in conformity with this Plan. - 7.
+A proposal for a Gun (Shooting) Club and/or Shooting Range shall be subject to the Township of Ramara Site Plan Control Area By-law. - 8.
 A proposal for an amendment to the Township of Ramara Zoning By-law shall include: - a.
 Planning Justification Report prepared by a Qualified Registered Planner; - b.
 Site-Servicing Report prepared by a Qualified Person; - c.
 Sound Level Assessment for Impulsive Sounds prepared by a Qualified Person according to current provincial noise assessment guidelines; - d.
 Traffic and Traffic Safety Study prepared by a Qualified Person.